siom79/japicmp/src/site/markdown/MavenPlugin.md

 * accessModifier: Sets the access modifier level (public, package, protected, private).
 * breakBuildOnModifications: When set to true, the build breaks in case a modification has been detected.
 * breakBuildOnBinaryIncompatibleModifications: When set to true, the build breaks in case a binary incompatible modification has been detected.
+* breakBuildOnSourceIncompatibleModifications: When set to true, the build breaks in case a source incompatible modification has been detected.
 * onlyBinaryIncompatible: When set to true, only binary incompatible changes are reported.
 * includeSynthetic: When set to true, changes for synthetic classes and class members are tracked.
 * ignoreMissingClasses: When set to true, superclasses and interfaces that cannot be resolved are ignored.
 Pleases note that in this case the results for the affected classes may not be accurate.